westbjumpin/spring/doc/site/content/docs/guides/getting-started/getting-started-with-rmlui.md

 Let's take a look at different areas that are important to look at.

 `<div id="rml-starter-widget" class="relative" data-model="starter_model">`
 1. Here, we bind to the data model using `data-model`.
 This is what we will need to name the data model in our Lua script later.
-Everything inside the model will be in scope i nand beneath the div.
+Everything inside the model will be in scope and beneath the div.
-2. Typically, it is reccommended to bind your data model inside of a div beneath `body` rather than `body` itself.
+2. Typically, it is recommended to bind your data model inside of a div beneath `body` rather than `body` itself.

 ```html
 <div id="expanding-content" data-class-expanded="expanded">
     <input type="checkbox" value="expanded" data-checked="expanded"/>
 ```
-anything with `data-x` is a "data event".
-Talking about these is redundant, as they are documented [on the RmlUi docs site](https://mikke89.github.io/RmlUiDoc/pages/data_bindings/views_and_controllers.html).
-You can, however, piece together what's happening here:
+any attribute starting with `data-` is a "data event".
+We will go through a couple below, but you can find out more here [on the RmlUi docs site](https://mikke89.github.io/RmlUiDoc/pages/data_bindings/views_and_controllers.html).
+1. Double curly braces are used to show values from the data model within the document text. e.g. `{{message}}` shows the value of `message` in the data model.
-1. `data-class-expanded="expanded"` applies the `expanded` class to the div if the value `expanded` in the data model is `true`.
+2. `data-class-expanded="expanded"` applies the `expanded` class to the div if the value `expanded` in the data model is `true`.
-2. `<input type="checkbox" value="expanded" data-checked="expanded"/>` This checkbox will set the data model value in `data-checked` to true.
+3. `<input type="checkbox" value="expanded" data-checked="expanded"/>` This checkbox will set the data model value in `data-checked` to true.
-3. When the data model is changed, the document is rerendered automatically.
+4. When the data model is changed, the document is rerendered automatically.
 So, the expanding div will have the `expanded` class applied to it or removed whenever the check box is toggled.

+There are data bindings to allow you to loop through arrays (data-for) have conditional sections of the document (data-if) and many others.

 ### The Lua

-Here is a
+> [!NOTE] For information on setting up your editor to provide intellisense behaviour see the [Lua Language Server guide]({{% ref "lua-language-server" %}}).

+To load your document into the shared context we created earlier and to define and add the data model you will need to have a lua script something like the one below.

 ```lua
 -- luaui/widgets/getting_started.lua